Episode 1 (Humans series 1): Ratings

 On 14 June 2015 in the UK, the episode garnered 5.465 million viewers on Channel 4 and 0.655 million viewers on its timeshift service.
 It was the highest-rated show on the channel that week.
 A total of 6.814 million viewers watched the show including recorded views.
-In the U.S., the episode aired on 28 June 2015 and received 1.73 million live viewers.
+In the US, the episode aired on 28 June 2015 and received 1.73 million live viewers.
 Three days later, 2.5 million viewers in total had watched the episode.

 Reviews

 Brandon Nowalk of The A.V.
 Club gave the episode a B, describing most of the adaptation changes from Real Humans as "inexplicable" and the final scene as "a plea to please keep watching".
 Neil Midgley of Forbes said that the episode didn't "[reach] Blade Runner standards of greatness", but "offered a pretty good start".
 Midgley described it as "rather beautifully put together too", although he commented, "Humans wasn't perfect.
 Some of the dialogue needed declunking and, for me, the incidental music was a bit too obviously futuristic-spooky-woo-woo."

 Morgan Jeffery of Digital Spy said that the pilot was a "remarkable success", praising the "comprehensively brilliant" cast and "plausible" world created by the writers.
 Matt Fowler of IGN rated the episode 7.6 out of 10, calling it "a good start" but noting that the show was "rushing into the A.I. territory at the expense of some of the excellent subtleties featured in the other stories".
 Neela Debnath of Express complimented the "convincingly creepy" acting, described the episode as a "less bleak" version of Black Mirror and said the series was "likely to do very well."